[email protected]

 Specific areas

-We plan on a weekly basis based upon the children’s lead, interests, development and through observations to extend the child’s individual learning.
+We plan activities on a weekly basis based upon the children’s lead interests, development and through observations to extend the child’s individual learning.

 Indoor and outdoor learning through play is of equal importance to a child’s development.
 All seven areas of the curriculum are taught both indoors and outdoors.
 The children can access both areas in all but extreme weather conditions.
 We provide the children with all-weather playsuits so even on rainy days children can still play outside.